BMsemi/coco_tb_demo/README.md

 - **No `sim.vcd`:** ensure your simulator is supported and Makefile includes cocotb’s `Makefile.sim`.
 - **No `ack`:** verify the Wishbone slave logic and that the DUT asserts `ack` only when ready.
 - **All zeros on read:** confirm read‑path muxing and `we` polarity; verify `sel` mask and address decode.

-## Adapting to your design

-- Replace/extend `ReRAM_Wishbone_Interface.v` for your memory map/commands.
-- Keep the cocotb structure (clock, reset, transactions, checks).
-- Add Python assertions to turn the demo into a regression test.